 Designed in the English Arts and Crafts-style, Cranbrook House is the oldest surviving manor home in metro Detroit.
 The Booths commissioned the finest artisans, craftsmen and studios of the period to furnish the house with handcrafted furniture, tapestries, tiles, stained and leaded glass, and other works of fine and decorative art.

-Explore Cranbrook House during guided tours offered to the public from January through April and June through October, with your group on a private tour, or during other special events throughout the year.
+Explore Cranbrook House during guided tours offered to the public, with your group on a private tour, or during other special events throughout the year.

 View the Cranbrook House & Gardens estate map, Cranbrook Educational Community campus map, and the Cranbrook campus 3D map.
 Plan your route with Google Maps.
 Complimentary estate maps and campus maps are available onsite.